Tuy, Batangas: Communication

 The municipality has three telephone systems, as of 2011.
 One is being operated by Western Batangas Telecommunication System, the other by Digitel, and the other by Globe.
 A telegraph office dispatches messages thru telegrams.
 Its office is located at the ground floor of the municipal building together with the post office with one post master, one mail sorter, and two letter carriers who serve the municipality.

-As of 2021, cell phones use keep on spreading, as well as the internet connectivities that the same cell phone Service provider offer, namely Globe, PLDT/Smart, and DITO among other telecommunication companies.
+As of 2021, cell phones use keep on spreading, as well as the internet connectivities that the same cell phone service providers offer, namely Globe, PLDT/Smart, and DITO among other telecommunication companies.

 Education

-Tuy has no college or tertiary level school and depends mainly on their vocational education system hosted by the municipality.
+The Tuy Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

-There are 3 secondary level schools, mainly Jose Lopez Manzano NHS, Our Lady of Peace Academy, Bolboc NHS, Talon Family Farm School, Tuy NHS, I.B.
-Calingasan Memorial Institute, and Santiago de Guzman NHS.
+There are 3 secondary level schools, mainly Jose Lopez Manzano Tuy National High School, Our Lady of Peace Academy, Bolboc National High School, Talon Family Farm School, Tuy National High School, I.B.
+Calingasan Memorial Institute, and Santiago de Guzman National High School.

 There are also numerous elementary and pre-elementary schools in Tuy, aside from the ones built mainly for each barangay.